Purpose of the Level 1 Judge Test

 While knowledge of specific rulings can be helpful, many questions represent a more general assessment of basic rules knowledge.
 So you will want to develop an understanding of these core concepts and how they may apply in different ways depending on the cards involved.
 In some cases, you may just want to focus on reading the card, to understand precisely what is going on in a given scenario.
 In other cases, you may have to be familiar with specific game terminology or the general turn structure itself.

-Please remember that exam material is confidential, so you are prohibited from discussing that material with anyone other than your certifying judge
+Please remember that test questions are confidential, so you are prohibited from discussing that material with anyone other than your certifying judge

-Additionally, the Level 1 Practice exam has been developed to help Level 1 candidates more directly prepare for the actual Level 1 exam.
-The Level 1 Practice exam features content that used to be on the actual Level 1 exam, and is of comparable difficulty to the current Level 1 exam.
-The Level 1 Practice exam is available to anyone interested in becoming a judge, and all Level 2+ judges have the ability to generate the Level 1 Practice exam for interested candidates.
-A Level 1 candidate should take at least one Level 1 Practice exam, with a goal of getting a score of 65% or better.
-The Level 1 Practice exam is available both online and written, to provide individual Level 1 candidates with the most appropriate experience.
+Additionally, the Level 1 Practice test has been developed to help Level 1 candidates more directly prepare for the actual Level 1 judge test.
+The Level 1 Practice test features content that used to be on the actual Level 1 test, and is of comparable difficulty to the current Level 1 test.
+The Level 1 Practice test is available to anyone interested in becoming a judge.
+A Level 1 candidate should take at least one Level 1 Practice test, with a goal of getting a score of 65% or better.

-The Hard Practice exam and Policy Practice exam are not intended for Level 1 candidates.
-These exams cover the Comprehensive Rules and/or Magic Infraction Procedure Guide, which are not tested by the Level 1 exam, and the exams are designed to be challenging to more experienced individuals.
+The Policy Practice test is not intended for Level 1 candidates.
+This test covers the Magic Infraction Procedure Guide, which is not tested by the Level 1 judge test, and which is not required knowledge to become a Level 1 Judge.

 More detailed study recommendations and suggestions are posted on a quarterly basis to the Magic Judge Apps forum.
 You can visit this JudgeApps forum post to read present and pass suggestions.